 by Cami Tapley

-Abandoned by his father as a child, and losing his mother to a drunk driving accident as a young man, Paul Jessup has overcome his own alcohol addiction through the help of his faith, and a wise and caring mentor, Father Carlos.
-After Paul meets a young woman named McKenna Franks, she and her close-knit family open the eyes of Paul’s lonely heart to see potential he’s never dared to accept for himself before.
-When an important opportunity leads him away, will he keep the door of his heart open, or will he succumb to a familiar voice from his past instead—Whenever something is gone, it’s gone; when it’s passed, it’s past; when it’s out of your reach, you’ll never reach it.
+Paul was abandoned by his father, lost his mother to a drunk driving accident, and overcome his own alcohol addiction through the help of his faith and a wise and caring mentor, Father Carlos.
+Then Paul meets McKenna Franks, and she and her family open the eyes of his lonely heart to see potential he’s never dared to accept for himself before.
+When an important opportunity calls him on, a new test begins: will he keep the door of his heart open, or will he succumb to a familiar voice from his past instead—Whenever something is gone, it’s gone; when it’s passed, it’s past; when it’s out of your reach, you’ll never reach it.